ltrgoddard/thesis/temp.markdown

 relationship to him—is understood as one formal structure among many.
-Thus, a thesis which took Olson rather than Pound as its implicit starting point may have come up with a quite different set of emphases and influences (or *vice versa*), even where these influences have only a formal or structural rather than a direct relation to Olson himself.
+Thus, a thesis which took Olson rather than Pound as its implicit starting point may have come up with a quite different set of emphases and influences, even where these influences have only a formal or structural rather than a direct relation to Olson himself.
 It is important to acknowledge such underlying structures, even and especially when they emerge into view at the end of a process of argumentation which they have helped to generate.
-Through reflection on the concept as a crystallisation of the material that it produces (and that produces it), that material can be viewed from a bird’s-eye perspective structurally impossible in the analysis itself.[^499]
+Through reflection on the concept as a crystallisation of the material that it produces (and that produces it), that material can be viewed from a bird’s-eye perspective structurally impossible in the analysis itself.

 In the present case, the fact that a particularly patrilineal, Poundian air emerges from a consideration of Prynne’s early career has the